Constitution Avenue: B Street NW as part of the Arlington Memorial Bridge

-On March 4, 1913, Congress created the Arlington Memorial Bridge Commission (AMBC) whose purpose was to design and build a bridge somewhere in West Potomac Park which would link the city to Arlington National Cemetery.
+On March 4, 1913, Congress created the Arlington Memorial Bridge Commission (AMBC), whose purpose was to design and build a bridge somewhere in West Potomac Park that would link the city to Arlington National Cemetery.
 But Congress appropriated no money for the design or construction due to the onset of World War I. But after President Warren G. Harding was trapped in a three-hour traffic jam on the Highway Bridge while on his way to dedicate the Tomb of the Unknown Soldier on November 11, 1921, Harding began pushing Congress to move on constructing a new bridge.
 Congress approved funding for design work on June 12, 1922, and authorized construction of the Arlington Memorial Bridge on February 24, 1925.

 The 1925 legislation specified that B Street NW be treated as a major approach to Arlington Memorial Bridge.

 Several design problems presented themselves.
 The first was how to turn B Street NW into a ceremonial gateway.
 The second was how to link B Street NW with the bridge.
-This second problem was particularly important, because the Lincoln Memorial stood at the northeastern terminus of the proposed bridge.
+This second problem was significant because the Lincoln Memorial stood at the northeastern terminus of the proposed bridge.
 Third, the Rock Creek and Potomac Parkway was being designed to terminate at the Lincoln Memorial as well.
 The parkway would also interact with the B Street approaches to the bridge.

-Additionally, three agencies had design approval over the bridge.
+Additionally, three agencies had design approval for the bridge.
 The first was the AMBC, which was building it.
 The second was the National Capital Parks Commission (NCPC), which had statutory authority to approve federal transportation construction in the city.
 The third was the United States Commission of Fine Arts (CFA), which had to approve any memorial design.
-Since the bridge was considered a memorial, it also had to pass CFA muster as well.
+Since the bridge was considered a memorial, it also had to pass CFA muster.